 I was nervous.
 I nearly didn’t go.
 What if I said the wrong things?
 What if I brought the wrong food?
 What if my baby cried too much?
 What if they all thought I was weird?
 What if they could tell that I didn’t know what I was doing?

 I shook as I walked to the door and the hostess greeted me.
 I walked into the room filled with babies and breathed a sigh of relief.
 I saw the two doulas who had hosted the prenatal series.
 I knew someone – two someones!
 I sat down next to one of their smiling faces and from that moment on, I knew I had found my village.

 What if they could tell that I didn't know what I was doing?

 That village has been with me through so much – from my postpartum depression to late night laughs to crying over lost dreams to crying with joy at new life.
 They’ve picked me up when I’ve fallen and sat beside me while I’ve cried.
 They’ve wiped my tears, held my hand, cheered me on, and reminded me that I am indeed normal.
 They’ve watched my children when I needed it and been a refuge for all my fears.
+We’ve laughed together, cried together, and been angry together.
 I cherish them and their children, and I know they do the same for me.
 That village has literally saved and made my life.